TawayDev/Tutil/README.md

-# TUTIL
-—short for **T**away's **Util**ities is my personal toolkit I've made to avoid rewriting the same code again and again.
-If I find a piece of code that I think is useful, or I'm writing it way too often I add it here.

-## Features

-- **Runtime Configuration**: Change once and everywhere.
+- **Runtime Configuration**: Allows for project-wide configuration changes with ease and consistency.

-- **Logging**: Very simple logging class that may just be what you need.
+- **Logging**: An efficient logging class that fulfills essential logging needs.

-- **IO (Input/Output)**:
+- **IO (Input/Output)**: Robust file and directory handling along with easy-to-use JSON conversion utilities.
-  - **File Management**: Each file is handled like an object, so you can simply call a method on it, and it will do what you expect.
+    - **File Management**: Each file is wrapped into an easily manipulatable object.
-  - **Directory Management**: Same as files but with directories.
+    - **Directory Management**: Directories are also handled as objects, providing simplicity and efficiency.
-  - **JSON Handling**: Easy conversions to and from JSON files.
+    - **JSON Handling**: Hassle-free conversions to and from JSON files for quick handling of data.

-- **NET**:
+- **NET**: Provides an intuitive interface for sending network requests.
-  - **Sending requests**: Send a request using a single RequestObject and get back everything as a ResponseObject.
-You can send both synchronous and asynchronous requests.<br>
+    - **Sending requests**: Utilizes a RequestObject for sending network requests.
+Responses are encapsulated into a ResponseObject for simplicity.

-- **TIME**:
+- **TIME**: Offers convenient tools for time formatting and measurement.
-  - **Time Formatting**: Make timestamps readable.
+    - **Time Formatting**: Converts timestamps into more human-friendly formats.
-  - **Stopwatch**: Simple stopwatch to calculate how long it was from start to finish.
-- **SORTING**:
-  - **Bubble Sort**: Only sorting numbers for now.
+    - **Stopwatch**: A simple yet effective stopwatch tool for time-tracking needs.

+- **SORTING**: Currently provides a Bubble Sort implementation for sorting numeric data.

 - **CRYPTO**:
     - **Caesar Cipher**: Simple symmetric encryption ...
 NO!
 I'm not thinking about the Roman Empire on a daily basis why do you ask?
-  - **RSA**: Asymmetric encryption using keys.
+  - **RSA**: An implementation of the RSA asymmetric encryption algorithm.

-## Coding Style
-Write code that's easy to read and build on.
-No complicated over-engineered enterprise level code.
-Simple and functional code is what I like best.

 ## Download
 Add this to your pom.xml (Maven).
 The repo is being hosted at [repsy.io](https://repsy.io/) so you may need to add it to maven repos.